Stiffstream/restinio/README.md

 As request data and connection handle are wrapped in shared pointers so they can be moved to other context.
 So it is possible to create handlers that can interact with async API.
-When response data is ready response can be built and sent using connection handle.
+When response data is ready response can be built and sent using request handle.
 After response building is complete connection handle will post the necessary job to run on host `asio::io_service`.
 So one can perform asynchronous request handling and